-- 1. The area to be repointed is clearly marked or defined. - 2.
-Materials are approved by OMT.

-- 1. All joints are cleared of old mortar to the depth specified. - 2.
-All joints are thoroughly cleaned of all dust and dirt, and adjacent masonry is saturated with water. - 3.
-Stiff mortar is caulked or forced into the joints until they are solidly filled. - 4.
-Mortar in the exterior face of each joint is compacted and finished to conform to the joints in adjacent masonry. - 5.
+Before See that Construc tion 1.
+The area to be repointed is clearly marked or defined.
+2. Materials are approved by OMT.
+During See that Construction 1.
+All joints are cleared of old mortar to the depth specified.
+2. All joints are thoroughly cleaned of all dust and dirt, and adjacent masonry is saturated l with water.
+3. 3.
+Stiff mortar is caulked or forced into the joints until they are solidly filled.
+4. 4.
+Mortar in the exterior face of each joint is compacted and finished to conform to the joint in adjacent masonry.
+5. 5.
 The masonry is kept wet during pointing.
+After Con struction See that

-- 1. The masonry is cured and protected against cold weather to conform to the specifications requirements. - 2.
-The masonry in the construction area is thoroughly cleaned and has a satisfactory appearance.
+1. The masonry is cured and protected against cold weather to conform to the specifications requirements.

+2. The masonry in the construction area is thoroughly cleaned and has a satisfactory appearance.